 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.

 For others, liver cancer may never go away completely.
 You may still get regular treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away, talks more about this.
+Learn more in Managing Cancer as a Chronic Illness.

-Even after you have completed treatment, your doctors will still need to watch you closely.
+Even after you have completed liver cancer treatment, your doctors will want to watch you closely.
 It is very important to go to all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests, such as alpha-fetoprotein (AFP) levels, liver function tests (LFTs).
+During these visits, your doctors will ask you if you are having any problems , do physical exams and blood tests, such as alpha-fetoprotein (AFP) levels, liver function tests (LFTs).
 Imaging tests, such as ultrasound, CT, or MRI scans might also be ordered.

 If you have been treated with a surgical resection or a liver transplant and have no signs of cancer remaining, most doctors recommend follow-up with imaging tests and blood tests every 3 to 6 months for the first 2 years, then every 6 to 12 months.
 Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can last the rest of your life.
+Some might only last a few weeks or months, but others can last a long time. .
 Don't hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them effectively.